attila-i-szabo/rainbow-chain-NRG/README.md

 ### Implementation notes

+The algorithms are implemented in the directory `include`:

+* `potts.py` and `TFI.py` implement the rainbow chain Hamiltonian for the three-state Potts and transverse-field Ising models in MPO form
+* `nrg.py` implements the NRG iteration step for a general MPO
+* `unzip.py` implements the unzipping algorithms (single step for QR and SVD, as well as the full iteration)
+* `linalg.py` is a modification of TeNPy's `eigh` to use an alternative diagonalisation routine
+* `truncate.py` is an adaptation of TeNPy's truncation routines for NRG energy spectra

 ### License

 The code is freely usable under the Apache License v2.0.
 If you use it in your own projects, please cite the paper [Rainbow chains and numerical renormalisation group for accurate chiral conformal spectra](https://arxiv.org/abs/2412.09685).